Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/README.md

 5. Click the **IO Bank** browse button … as shown in the following figure.
 ![Advanced IO planner](images/adv_io_planner.PNG)
 6. Select IO Banks **706**, **707**, **708** to be associated with **DDRMC2** (see the following figure for reference).
-This triplet bank will now be associated with the DDRMC in the design.
+This triplet bank is now associated with the DDRMC in the design.
 ![IO bank selection GUI](images/iobank_selection.PNG)
 7. Click **OK** to dismiss the IO Banks dialog box.
 8. Click **OK** to dismiss the Advanced I/O Planner dialog box.